 The Shoreline Administrator determines that the proposed development is one of broad public significance.

-If a public hearing is required, the Hearing Examiner shall grant a shoreline substantial development permit with conditions after the Shoreline Administrator completes a recommendation to the examiner that may contain conditions to the approval of permits as necessary to assure consistency of the proposal with the above criteria and when the development proposed is consistent with the standards in WAC 173-27-140 and WAC 173-27-150.
+If a public hearing is required, the Hearing Examiner shall issue a decision on a shoreline substantial development permit, after the Shoreline Administrator completes a recommendation to the examiner that may contain conditions as necessary to assure consistency of the proposal with the above criteria and when the development proposed is consistent with the standards in WAC 173-27-140 and WAC 173-27-150.

 Shoreline Conditional Use Permits